alphagamer7/ng-basics/README.md

 4) In the same command window (or the Command property in VS Code), type `npm start`.

    The application should then compile and launch in your default browser.
+5)  Run the app, type `ng serve` and get familiarized with the code